 4.2 Departments may also unilaterally request rekeying of locks by submitting a written request justifying the requirement for rekeying to the Facilities Manager.
 Rekeying is not considered routine maintenance and the department requesting rekeying normally will be charged for the work.

 Temporary metal or electronic card keys may be issued to outside vendors and contractors that need after-hours access to System Administration facilities when no other alternative is available.
 Such access must be approved by the Facilities Manager upon submission of a written justified request by the appropriate authorized administrator of the department or office accepting responsibility for supervising use of the temporary keys.
 Before keys are issued, vendors and contractors will be required to sign an agreement to pay rekeying costs if for any reason they fail to return issued keys.
 Vendors and contractors must also acknowledge that funds may be retained from payments due the vendor or contractor in order to reimburse the System Administration for costs associated with rekeying the affected area(s).

 Sec.
 6 After-Hours or Temporary Access

 6.1 When a department or office requires access to System Administration facilities during periods other than normal working hours, arrangements can be made to have the facility or area opened.
-The department or office must provide adequate advance written notification to the Office of Facilities Management for arrangements to open and close the facility.
+The department or office must provide adequate advance written notification to the Office of Capital Projects (Facilities Management) for arrangements to open and close the facility.
 The department will make arrangements with the Office of the Director of Police to assign an overtime guard to control access to the facility.
 The department is responsible for providing an account to pay the overtime personnel.

 6.2 Employees may access the System complex, including the parking garage, after hours, on weekends, or holidays as long as they possess their employee badge/electronic card key and display it upon request by the guard on duty.
 For safety reasons, employees shall make contact and inform the System complex guard of their presence and upon their departure.